 The migration spends almost 10 months of the year in Tanzania, with over 2 million Wildebeest and Zebra roaming through an area larger than Leinster province.
 However, the plains are so vast that it is still possible to miss the migration, if you travel at the wrong time or to the wrong area.
 But, if you travel to the Serengeti and miss the migration, then you have travelled with the wrong people!

 The annual migration follows a yearly cycle that guides the animals on a 1,200 km journey through Tanzania and Kenya.
-The below map outlines the path the migration takes and also the approximate months in which the migration passes through these areas.
+A migration map outlines the path the migration takes and also the approximate months in which the migration passes through these areas.

 Particular highlights of the migration include the various crossings of the Grumeti and Mara rivers.
 These rivers teem with massive crocodiles awaiting their annual feed.
 So all viewpoints overlooking the various, seasonal crossing points are at a premium.